Cornetto (frozen dessert): 'O sole mio campaign

 In Britain and Ireland, the advertisements ran for 10 years during the 1980s and 1990s, with the song supposedly sung by former Italian waiter Renato Pagliari of one-hit wonders Renée and Renato.
 (However, this is claimed not to be the case by Pagliari's son, Remo.)
+It was credited to "Count Giovanni Di Regina" and produced by Jonathan King, who released it as a single.
 In 2000, the Wall's Cornetto commercial was ranked 23rd in Channel 4's UK poll of "The 100 Greatest TV Ads".
 The theme resurfaced in 2006, this time sung by pedestrians, drivers, office workers, and marathon runners in Central London.

-Other campaigns
+Following the Cornetto's UK launch in 1976, the song was regularly parodied using alternative lyrics, 'Just one Cornetto, Give it to me, Not bloomin' likely, They're 30p !' given the popular conception that the product was very expensive compared to other ice cream offerings at the time.

+Philippines 20 pesos campaign

-In the Philippines, the "sarap ng 20 Pesos" (lit. 'delicious 20 pesos') campaign was launched in 2008, relying on humour and focused on the product's affordability, with skits that centre on things one cannot afford with 20 pesos and suggesting that the audience should buy a Cornetto instead.
+In the Philippines, the "sarap ng 20 Pesos" (lit. 'delicious 20 pesos') campaign was launched in 2009, relying on humour and focused on the product's affordability, with skits that showed things one could not buy with 20 pesos or situations where such a price would be unrealistic, and suggesting that the audience should buy a Cornetto instead.
 "Mag-Cornetto ka na lang" (lit.
 'Just have a Cornetto instead') and "Hanggang saan aabot ang 20 pesos mo?" (lit.
 'How far will your 20 pesos take you?') were used as slogans for the campaign.

 By May 2011, 30 story-lines had been produced.
-In 2019, the price of Cornetto was 25 pesos (this was not always the case).
-But in 2020, it became 20 pesos again.
+In 2019, the SRP price of Cornetto became 25 pesos.
+However, in 2023, this was reverted to 20 pesos again.

 The television advertisement entitled "Tugs", which is part of the campaign, was selected as the Adobo Ad of the Year for 2010 through online voting at the ad agency band night "Lakihan Mo Logo 14".